federicodeservi/mtsb/README.md

 * Collect tweets about movies
 * Creates hashtags for each movie
-* Performs sentiment analysis on those tweets using Google's API or Textblob and returns a mean score
+* Performs sentiment analysis on those tweets using Google's API or Textblob and returns the average score and the average magnitude
 * Gets boxoffice data from boxofficemojo
 * Performs correlation between the sentiment analysis and boxoffice data